 3. Take Advantage of Your Smartphone in China

 - Maps: If you’re traveling to any of the major cities in China I recommend downloading some free subway maps for Beijing, Shanghai or Hong Kong – all of which are free!
-In any case, many people don’t realize that your phone still has GPS capabilities even if you didn’t set up your phone to use in China.
-Just use the native maps program while connected to wifi and track your progress while you travel.
+In any case, many people don’t realize that your phone still has GPS capabilities even if you’re not connected to the network.
+You can use Baidu maps (Chinese) or, if you’re willing to go through an extra step, you can also use Google Maps in China.

 - Translation: There are quite a few really good voice translation apps for China.
 Once downloaded, you can have simultaneous translations as both you and a Chinese person speak into the phone.
 Many of these apps are even free!